tiliarou/PKG2-Patches/docs/loader.md

 }
 ```

-In assembly we are changing the instruction `ldrb w0,[x0, #0x178]` to `mov w0,#0x1`, which requires patching 4 bytes 0x00E44539 to 0x20008052.
-The location of the two bytes varies between versions of Atmosphère.
+In assembly we are changing the instruction `ldrb w0,[x0, #0x178]` to `mov w0,#0x1`, which requires patching 4 bytes: 0x00E44539 to 0x20008052.
+The location of the four bytes varies between versions of Atmosphère.